Join our Email List HERE to be among the first to find out about upcoming auditions and events, or frequently visit our Upcoming Auditions page.

 Walk In auditions are always welcome.
 Those who request an audition appointment will be seen as close to their appointed time as possible, while Walk-In auditions will be seen as time permits.
 Everyone that wants to audition will be seen.

-We strongly recommend finding sheet music, and working with it prior to your audition.
+Please refer to the audition requirements for each individual show.
+We strongly recommend finding sheet music and/or an accompaniment track (whichever is required) and working with it prior to your audition.
 A cappella singing is always allowed, but your ability to match pitch and rhythm with the piano is something we carefully evaluate during auditions.

 Most music and book stores contain limited sections of sheet music songbooks.
 There are several online sheet music sites (like Musicnotes or Sheet Music Plus) that allow you to download and print out most musical selections.